Miguel Serrano: Later life: 1973–2009

 The loss of his diplomatic position, coupled with the establishment of a Marxist government in Chile, led Serrano to take a revived interest in Nazism.
 He began reading a number of recently published books that purported to identify links between Nazism and occultism.
 In 1973, his book El/Ella: Book of Magic Love was published.
 After Allende was ousted in a September 1973 coup and a right-wing military regime under Augusto Pinochet took power, Serrano returned to Chile.
 He nevertheless found that the Pinochet administration was not interested in his neo-Nazi and Esoteric Hitlerist ideas.
 In 1980, his book Nos: A Book of the Resurrection was published, a form of autobiography influenced by Jungian psychology.
 He also produced a trio of books that came to be known as his "Hitler Trilogy": El Cordón Dorado: Hitlerismo Esotérico (1978), Adolf Hitler, el Ultimo Avatãra (1984), and Manú: "Por el hombre que vendra" (1991).

 He increasingly associated with old Nazis living in Chile as well as with their neo-Nazi sympathisers.
 In May 1984 he attended the funeral of Walter Rauff—a member of the Waffen SS who had played a role in organising the early stages of the Holocaust and who had fled to Chile after the Second World War—and there gave the Nazi salute.
 In 1986 he published a political manifesto for Nazism in the Southern Cone of South America.
 He began organising annual celebrations of Hitler's birthday at a rural retreat in Chile.
-In September 1993, he led a neo-Nazi rally in Santiago—dressed in what had become his trademark black leather coat—in honor of the Nazi Rudolf Hess and the Nacistas killed following their 1938 coup attempt.
+In September 1993, he led a neo-Nazi rally in Santiago—dressed in what had become his trademark black leather coat—in honor of the Nazi Rudolf Hess and the Nacistas summarily executed by Chilean police officers following their 1938 coup attempt.
 As well as playing a role in organising the Chilean neo-Nazi movement, Serrano maintained correspondences with neo-Nazis elsewhere in the world, such as the American Matt Koehl.